cdktf/cdktf-provider-googlebeta/docs/googleComputeRegionInstanceGroupManager.python.md

 - *Type:* str

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google-beta/6.10.0/docs/resources/google_compute_region_instance_group_manager#id GoogleComputeRegionInstanceGroupManager#id}.
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google-beta/6.11.0/docs/resources/google_compute_region_instance_group_manager#id GoogleComputeRegionInstanceGroupManager#id}.

 Please be aware that the id field is automatically added to all resources in Terraform providers using a Terraform provider SDK version below 2.
 If you experience problems setting this value it might not be settable.
 Please take a look at the provider documentation to ensure it should be settable.

+---

+##### `instance_flexibility_policy`<sup>Optional</sup> <a name="instance_flexibility_policy" id="@cdktf/provider-google-beta.googleComputeRegionInstanceGroupManager.GoogleComputeRegionInstanceGroupManager.Initializer.parameter.instanceFlexibilityPolicy"></a>

+- *Type:* <a href="#@cdktf/provider-google-beta.googleComputeRegionInstanceGroupManager.GoogleComputeRegionInstanceGroupManagerInstanceFlexibilityPolicy">GoogleComputeRegionInstanceGroupManagerInstanceFlexibilityPolicy</a>

+instance_flexibility_policy block.

+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google-beta/6.11.0/docs/resources/google_compute_region_instance_group_manager#instance_flexibility_policy GoogleComputeRegionInstanceGroupManager#instance_flexibility_policy}

 ---